ng-Classic/ng-classic/packages/misc/angular-in-memory-web-api/README.md

 **_Notes_**

-* Always import the `HttpClientInMemoryWebApiModule` _after_ the `HttpClientModule` to ensure that the in-memory backend provider supersedes the Angular version.
+* Always import the `HttpClientInMemoryWebApiModule` _after_ the `HttpClientModule` to ensure that the in-memory backend provider supersedes the Angular Classicversion.

 * You can setup the in-memory web api within a lazy loaded feature module by calling the `.forFeature` method as you would `.forRoot`.